Laura Beale

 Laura Beale (also Dunn) is a fictional character from the BBC soap opera EastEnders, played by Hannah Waterman.
-She first appeared on 17 February 2000 and became a regular on the programme until the character was killed-off on 30 April 2004.
+She first appeared on 17 February 2000 and became a regular on the programme until the character was killed off on 30 April 2004.

-Following her debution in the show's 15th anniversary special, Laura embarked on a relationship with local businessman Ian Beale (Adam Woodyatt); he originally hired her to care for his children, but they later got married in 2001 after Laura helped Ian overcome his financial bankruptcy ordeal.
-Their marriage soon fell apart, however, after Laura had an off-screen one-night stand with next-door neighbour Garry Hobbs (Ricky Groves) before giving birth to a baby named Bobby - whose father turned out to be Ian despite her initial belief that Garry was the father due to Ian's vasectomy.
-Soon afterwards, Laura underwent dire financial straits after a feud with her sworn enemy Janine Butcher (Charlie Brooks).
-The follow-up of their last confrontation saw Laura's death when she fatally tripped down the stairs, in a departure that became listed as one of EastEnders' best exits by Virgin Media.

 This was Waterman's second role in the soap, having appeared in 1997 as an HIV patient.
+Following her debut in the show's 15th anniversary special, Laura embarked on a relationship with local businessman Ian Beale (Adam Woodyatt); he originally hired her to care for his children, but they later got married in 2001, after Laura helped Ian overcome his financial bankruptcy ordeal.
+Their marriage soon fell apart, however, after Laura had an off-screen one-night stand with next-door neighbour Garry Hobbs (Ricky Groves), before giving birth to a baby named Bobby, whose father turned out to be Ian, despite her initial belief that Garry was the father due to Ian's vasectomy.
+Soon afterwards, Laura was placed in dire financial straits after a feud with her sworn enemy, Janine Butcher (Charlie Brooks).
+The follow-up to their last confrontation resulted Laura's death, when she fatally tripped down the stairs, in a departure that became listed as one of EastEnders' best exits by Virgin Media.